bobthemighty/blog-code-samples/ports-and-adapters/dependency_injection_with_type_signatures.md

 # client code

 class IssueAssignedHandler:
+    # Instead of a decorator and arbitrary string names, We use
-    # We use type hints to declare what dependencies we need
+    # type hints of actual classes to declare what dependencies we need
     def __init__(self, sender: EmailSender, view: IssueViewBuilder):
         self.sender = sender
         self.view = view